Koenkk/zigbee2mqtt.io/docs/information/connecting_cc2530.md

 - https://tasmota.github.io/docs/Getting-Started/
 - https://tasmota.github.io/docs/Serial-to-TCP-Bridge/

-You don't need MQTT for the serial to netowrk functionality but it is a nice option to monitor your bridge.
+You don't need MQTT for the serial to network functionality but it is a nice option to monitor your bridge.

 ### Setting up Tasmota